-This section outlines the evaluation of data and its characteristics.
+This section outlines the evaluation of the data and their characteristics.
 Three different models are applied to the dataset including the proposed method.
 The models' parameters and comparative results are also presented.

-254 Data and labelling
+Data and labelling

-Valdobbiadene is a 10.000 Population Equivalent (PE) sized WWTP located in Treviso province, Italy.
-Being in the region where Prosecco wine is produced, there is a significant increase of organic mass during the harvest period (late August to early October) reaching 13.000 PE.
-As such, the aim was to capture not only daily and seasonal variations (typical of WWTP operation) but also other variations that cause significant shifts in plant's load.
+Valdobbiadene is a 10,000 population equivalent (PE)sized WWTP located in Treviso province, Italy.
+Being in the region where Prosecco wine is produced, there is a significant increase of organic mass during the harvest period (late August to early October) reaching 13,000 PE.
+As such, the aim was to capture not only daily and seasonal variations (typical of WWTP operation) but also other variations that cause significant shifts in plant load.
 Consequently, the dataset includes also these load shifts that allowed us to investigate whether the proposed method can capture atypical variations.
-In this process, data from 12 different sensors (both chemical and operational sensors), including ammonia, are collected from 20/1/2017 to 20/12/2017 at 1-minute intervals.
-In total there are 438.181 values for each sensor, resulting in over 5.1 million data points (see Table 1).
+In this process, data from 12 different sensors (both chemical and operational sensors), including ammonia, have been collected from 20 January to 20 December 2017 at 1-min intervals.
+In total, there are 438.181 values for each sensor, resulting in over 5.1 million data points (see Table 1).